xeolabs/xeometry-guide/introduction.md

 \[ [Run demo](http://xeolabs.com/xeometry/examples/#effects_transparency) \]

-Once everything's looking the way we want it to, we can save the viewer to a JSON bookmark.
+Once everything's looking how we want, we can save the viewer to a JSON bookmark.

 ```javascript
 var bookmark = viewer.getBookmark();